tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 * **Fixing fresh bugs.** Slow teams fail to cover all the edge cases in new functionality, and tend to discover them once they're "done" and in production.

-* **Rewrites.** Slow teams find their projects sink to a quality level where comprehension and changes become harder than throwing everything away and starting again.

 * **Fighting bad architecture.** Slow teams build on shaky foundations.
 When the architecture is discovered to be poor, they don't bite the bullet and fix it.

+* **Rewrites.** Slow teams find their projects sink to a quality level where comprehension and changes become harder than throwing everything away and starting again.

-* **Being distracted.** Slow teams are frequently distracted by meetings or pure slacking off.
+* **Being distracted.** Slow teams are frequently distracted by meetings and social media.

 ### How can pair programming help?

 * **Regressions.** Regressions are preventable with a good test suite.
 Most folks know they should be writing tests, but don't do it consistently.
 In a pair, the level of testing trends towards the maximum of the two developers involved.

 * **Fixing fresh bugs.** Bugs tend to hide in unconsidered edge cases.
-In a pair, one developer is explicitly tasked with thinking about these edge cases while the other types.
-This makes more likely to be found than during a later code review when the context is less available.
+In a pair, one developer is explicitly tasked with thinking about these edge cases while the other types, increasing the chances they're handled properly.

+* **Fighting bad architecture.** When every architectural decision is automatically considered by two people, teams will tend to find superior solutions.

 * **Rewrites.** This might still happen, but with a higher quality bar, it'll take longer.

-* **Fighting bad architecture.** When every architectural decision is automatically considered by two people, teams will tend to find superior solutions.

 * **Being distracted.** Nothing like a person at your desk to break your Twitter habit.

-### How should we try out pairing?
+### How should we get started?

 Check out our guide on [your first pairing session](your-first-pairing-session).

+{% include article-footer.html %}